DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 * Improving page loading speed
 * Minimizing distractions

 When planning or auditing your website design, keep HIPAA compliance in mind.
-For example, all of your forms must be encrypted to prevent patient information loss.
+For example, your forms must be encrypted to prevent patient information loss.

-To ensure this compliance, it's important to build a website on a patient acquisition platform.
+To ensure this compliance, it's important to build a website on a patient acquisition platform like DoctorLogic.
 This can help you avoid [data security issues and massive fines](https://doctorlogic.com/blog/hipaa-and-healthcare-marketing-how-to-avoid-massive-fines) that you may face on such non-compliant platforms as WordPress.

 #### **5. Generate Leads with Paid Advertising**

 Healthcare providers who need an effective way to attract patients to new practices leverage [paid advertising](https://doctorlogic.com/growth-accelerators/medical-paid-advertising).
 This approach works for both clinics and private practices.

-Pay-per-click (PPC) ads are the fastest way to attract new patients to your website where effective conversion tactics kick in.
+Pay-per-click (PPC) ads are the fastest way to attract new patients to your website, where effective conversion tactics kick in.
 However, PPC marketing isn't the least expensive tactic.

-The cost depends on the volume of your competition while the ROI depends on the quality of your ads, content, services, and website.
+The cost depends on the volume of your competition, while the ROI depends on the quality of your ads, content, services, and website.

 To implement successful PPC marketing, you can use: